Judging the American Royal BBQ Contest

 Kansas City BBQ Society Judging Plate (photographing the boxes of meat is prohibited)

-Next item was pork ribs and we lucked out and had 7 entries this time.
-We ate most of the ribs and I saw very little going into the plastic bags.
+The next item was pork ribs and we lucked out and had 7 entries this time.
+We ate most of the ribs and I saw very little going into the plastic bags after this round.